Andrewrafat/chat-package/README.md

-🚀 Laravel Chat Package
+Laravel Chat Package

-A headless, API-first chat engine for Laravel.
+A developer-first, headless real-time chat engine for Laravel.
-Built for SaaS platforms, mobile apps, and modern frontends.
+Built for APIs, mobile apps, SaaS platforms, and modern frontends.

-❌ No UI
-❌ No assumptions
-✅ Just conversations, messages, and realtime events.
+No UI.
+No opinions.
+No lock-in.
+Just a clean, extensible chat core.

-✨ Why this package?
+✨ Why This Package?

-Most Laravel chat packages:
+Most chat packages:

-force a UI
+force UI

-force Livewire / Blade

-force a User model
+assume frontend stack

-lock you into one realtime solution
+lock you to Pusher

-This package does none of that.

-Laravel Chat Package gives you:

-a clean chat core

-event-driven architecture

-full control over frontend & realtime layer

-🧠 Who is this for?
+are hard to customize

-This package is perfect if you are building:
+This package is different.

-📱 Mobile apps (Flutter / React Native)

-🧩 SaaS dashboards

-🛒 Marketplaces (buyer ↔ seller chat)

-🎧 Customer support systems

-🧑‍💻 Internal team chat tools

-🤖 AI / bot-powered chat workflows

-If you need full control, this package is for you.
+✔ API-first
+✔ Transport-agnostic (Pusher, WebSocket, Redis, or none) ✔ Mobile-ready
+✔ SaaS-friendly
+✔ Zero assumptions

+🚀 Features
-🔥 Core Features
+Core

 ✅ One-to-One Conversations